MIDUS: Memory-Infused Depth Up-Scaling: Appendix

+Algorithm~\ref{alg:backward} computes this gradient by first forming per-retrieval contributions, then deduplicating value indices, and finally aggregating all contributions for each unique value row before writing to the global gradient table.
+This reduces repeated atomic updates to the same global memory location.

-\blue{In practice, this backward scheme reproduces the gradients of the na\"ive implementation but avoids repeated atomic updates to the same memory location.
-The resulting kernel significantly accelerates the training of memory layers.
-(Gradients with respect to the per-sample weights $W$ follow the standard \texttt{EmbeddingBag} rule and are omitted here for brevity.)}
+This backward scheme computes the same value-table gradient as the naive implementation, up to floating-point accumulation order, while reducing repeated global atomic updates to the same value-table row.
+Gradients with respect to the retrieval weights are computed separately following the standard weighted-embedding rule,